Trappy-Scopes/protocols/mediaprep/agar_plates.md

 3. Heat the solution until no more solid material is present (it should look translucid with a brownish colour).

+4. Lay out plates and bring the bottle to a sterile place (laminar flow /flame) and then open.

-4. Pour the solution in 25 mL Petri plates, until all the liquid portions are joined together, covering the whole plate base (approximately half plate height).
+5. Pour the solution in 25 mL Petri dishes, until all the liquid portions are joined together, covering the whole plate base (approximately half plate height).

-5. Do not dispose the plates on top of each other, to reduce condensation effects.
+6. Do not dispose the plates on top of each other, to reduce condensation effects.
 Leave them at room temperature.
 After some time, once the agar is solid, they can be stored (see Fig. 1 below).

 ## 3. Storage of plates

+How to fix condensation?

 ## Additional information